vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 # Technical newsletter for developers 2020-04

+** 🥁 Draft 🥁 **

-**Draft:** This newsletter for April 2020.
+This newsletter was sent in April 2020.

-# Much faster payments
+# Much faster payments on phones

-Vipps eCom payments are confirmed without first logging in to the app:
+Vipps eCom payments using app-switch are now done in the same biometric operation.
-The login and payment confirmation is done with the same biometric operation.
+There is no longer a need to first log in and then confirm the payment.

 This dramatically reduces the time it takes to pay with Vipps.